Newline Status Page

 Available Subscription Methods

-- Email: Opens an email subscription form where users can enter their email address to receive incident and maintenance alerts directly in their inbox.
+- Email: Opens a subscription form where users can enter their email address to receive notifications when incidents are created, updated, or resolved.
+Users confirm their subscription by selecting “Subscribe via Email.”

 - SMS/Text: Opens a prompt allowing users to enter their mobile phone number to subscribe to real‑time text message notifications for incidents and maintenance events.